 A hot tub can target your problem areas with an array of therapeutic massaging pulse jets, spinning jets, and specially focused neck, back, and foot jets.

 You can modulate the jet force that works out all the knots, kinks, and stiffness – kneading your entire body.
+Different types of jets can provide different effects.
 Choose from a range of power levels from soft to deep tissue massage.
 Focus on each of the particular trigger points in your neck, shoulders, lumbar, legs, hands, and feet.

 Monitored trials have proven that massage therapy relieves muscle tightness and heals sore muscles.
 In one test, participants were asked to ride a stationary bike until muscle exhaustion.
 They then received massage treatment on just one leg to determine if it would heal differently than the other one.
 Legs that received massage treatment felt less pain and recovered quicker.